David Jenkins (rugby, born 1914): Background

 David Jenkins was born in Treherbert, Wales.

-Playing caterer
+Playing career

 He was a member of the Great Britain side that toured Australia and New Zealand in 1946.
 This was known as the Indomitables tour.

-Playing career

 Junior/Amateur Game

 As a 10 year old in 1924 Dai Jenkins played hooker for Penyrenglyn School XV, Treherbert and in 1927/28 Dai was vice-captain and scrum half when his team won the Welsh schools Rugby Union Championship.

 In 1928 Dai played for Wales v England in the Schoolboy R.U.
 Internationals at Cardiff and Coventry and played Association Football as a centre forward with a local junior team for 2 years after leaving school.

 Domestic career

 In 1935 Dai Jenkins signed for Acton and Willesden and played his first Rugby League game against Featherstone at Post Office Road.

 In May 1936 Dai left Action & Willesden and joined Streatham & Mitcham Rugby League Club playing for them until Dec 1936.
 He then transferred (with Con Murphy) to Leeds Rugby League Club.
 Dai and Con were transferred for a joint transfer fee of £600.
 His first match for Leeds was against Bradford Northern at Headingley on 2 January 1937.